AlloyCI/alloy-runner/docs/commands/README.md

 |-------------|---------|-------------|
 | `--config`  | See the [configuration file section](#configuration-file) | Specify a custom configuration file to be used |

-### gitlab-runner register
+### alloy-runner register

-This command registers your GitLab Runner in GitLab.
+This command registers your Alloy Runner in AlloyCI.
 The registered runner is added to the [configuration file](#configuration-file).
-You can use multiple configurations in a single GitLab Runner.
-Executing `gitlab-runner register` adds a new configuration entry, it doesn't remove the previous ones.
+You can use multiple configurations in a single AlloyCI Runner.
+Executing `alloy-runner register` adds a new configuration entry, it doesn't remove the previous ones.

 There are two options to register a Runner, interactive and non-interactive.